 H.B.
-No. 2131 seeks to enhance the legal framework surrounding unauthorized entry and occupancy of real property in Texas by introducing new criminal offenses and increasing penalties for related crimes.
-The bill amends the Penal Code to include specific provisions addressing unauthorized actions such as entry, sale, rental, lease, advertisement, or conveyance of real property.
-It establishes new sections that define offenses involving the presentation of false documents in property transactions and fraudulent sales or rentals of residential real estate, with penalties ranging from Class A misdemeanors to third-degree felonies based on the severity of the offense.
+No. 2131 seeks to enhance the legal framework surrounding unauthorized entry and occupancy of real property in Texas by introducing new criminal offenses and adjusting penalties for related crimes.
+The bill amends Section 28.03(b) of the Penal Code to categorize various degrees of misdemeanors and felonies based on the financial impact of property damage.
+It establishes a Class A misdemeanor for presenting false documents related to real property and a third-degree felony for fraudulent sales or rentals of residential real estate.

 Statutes affected: Introduced: Penal Code 28.03 (Penal Code 28)